AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: Assessing dataset on RGB-only settings

 \subsection{Ablations on {\datasetname}}

-We ablate our \datasetname for in-domain and out-of-domain performance in~\cref{fig:hamer_scaling_curves,tab:part4_ablations}.
-We keep the HaMeR~\cite{pavlakos2024hamer} architecture and training protocol fixed, and only vary the data configuration used for co-training.
+We ablate our \datasetname for in-domain and out-of-domain performance in Fig.~\ref{fig:hamer_scaling_curves} and Tab.~\ref{tab:part4_ablations}.
+We keep the HaMeR~\cite{pavlakos2024hamer} architecture and training protocol fixed, and only vary the data configurations.

-\parhead{Scaling of Co-training with {\datasetname}.} In~\cref{fig:hamer_scaling_curves}, we study the impact of training data scale on model performance, by varying the amount of synthetic data used for co-training, while keeping the real-data portion unchanged.
+\parhead{Scaling of adding {\datasetname} in training.} Fig.~\ref{fig:hamer_scaling_curves} studies the effect of synthetic-data scaling by varying the amount of synthetic data while keeping the real-data portion fixed.
 The results show that augmenting HaMeR with {\datasetname} yields a substantial performance boost over the no-synthetic baseline across all benchmarks.
-On the in-domain benchmarks (FreiHand and HO-3D v2), the small dataset ($\frac{1}{3}$ on FreiHand, $\frac{2}{3}$ on HO-3D) already provides the main gains, while increasing it to full size only provides a modest improvement.
+On the in-domain benchmarks (FreiHAND and HO-3D v2), the small dataset ($\frac{1}{3}$ on FreiHAND, $\frac{2}{3}$ on HO-3D) already provides the main gains, while increasing it to full size only provides a modest improvement.
 However, on the out-of-domain HO-Cap benchmark, we see a more consistent improvement as the synthetic budget increases, suggesting that scaling up synthetic data may be particularly beneficial for improving robustness to domain shifts.
 This is likely because the larger synthetic dataset covers a wider range of poses, shapes, textures, and backgrounds that better match the diversity of \emph{unseen} real-world scenarios.
 This provides a strong motivation for investing in large-scale synthetic data generation in future work.

+\parhead{Sim-and-real mixed-training recipe.} The scaling experiment above shows that adding \datasetname improves performance, but it does not answer how synthetic and real data should be mixed.
+To study this, we fix the total training set size to 2.7M samples, matching HaMeR's original training budget, and vary the proportion of \datasetname.
+For example, when \datasetname accounts for 25\% of the 2.7M data, the remaining 75\% samples are drawn from HaMeR's original training corpus and scaled down proportionally.
+All models are trained for the same number of steps for a controlled comparison.

+As shown in Fig.~\ref{fig:hamer_div_scaling}, using \datasetname alone is not sufficient: the 100\% \datasetname setting performs worse than the mixed settings and also degrades relative to HaMeR's original recipe.
+This confirms that \datasetname is best used as complementary supervision rather than as a full replacement for real training data.
+In contrast, all mixed settings improve over the 0\% baseline, showing that \datasetname consistently benefits HaMeR under the same training budget.
+Notably, the 50\% and 75\% mixtures achieve strong performance across the evaluated benchmarks, and in several cases surpass the WiLoR reference despite using the simpler HaMeR architecture and less training data, suggesting that mixing a large proportion of synthetic data with real data is an effective strategy for improving hand pose estimation.